 Add the reserved tomato pulp and cook for about 10. minutes or until it breaks down and is soft.

 Add the couscous, salt, pepper, and vegetable broth, along with the spinach.
 Bring to a boil and cover the skillet with the lid.
 Turn the heat off and the couscous will be ready in 5 minutes.
 Fluff with a fork and taste.
+Add the feta and olives along with the parsley.
 Adjust seasoning if needed.

 Fill the tomatoes with the couscous.